The Millionaire Next Door is a study on millionaires. It will teach you how (many) millionaires think and behave, so that you can do the same.

 Chapter 5 of The Millionaire Next Door explains that the biggest indicator of productivity among offspring is whether and how their parents support them.

-The authors’ findings confirms what most people knew intuitively when they say that there is a higher propensity to spend inherited money than self-generated money.
+The authors’ findings confirm what most people knew intuitively when they say that there is a higher propensity to spend inherited money than self-generated money.

 The biggest problem though is that freely given money changes people’s behavior and character for the worst.